CeetronSolutions/resinsight-tutorials/tutorials/prepare-plot-template/plot-template.md

 ![Image](Resources/Pictures/summaryplot_editor.png)

 As the screen shot above illustrates we now want to select "Well", "OP_5" and the property we are interested in displaying.
-In our case this will be the Oil Production Total or "WOPT", select in the scrolling window or use the search functionality on top to find it.
+In our case this will be the Oil Production Rate or "WOPR", select in the scrolling window or use the search functionality on top to find it.

 ![Image](Resources/Pictures/press_ok.png)